-Electron scattering by single surface [1] and subsurface [2] defects results in an oscillatory dependence of the Scanning Tunnelling Microscope (STM) conductance G on the distance, r_0 , between the contact and the defect.
+Electron scattering by single surface1 and subsurface2 defects results in an oscillatory dependence of the scanning tunneling microscope (STM) conductance G on the distance r_0 between the contact and the defect.
 These oscillations originate from the interference of electron waves, which are scattered by the defect and reflected back by the contact.
-They have the same period ($G \sim \sin(2k_F r_0 + \delta)$, k_F is the Fermi wave vector) as the Friedel oscillations [3] of the local electron density of states in the vicinity of a scatterer.
+They have the same period $(G \sim \sin(2k_F r_0 + \delta), k_F)$ is the Fermi wave vector) as the Friedel oscillations3 of the local electron density of states in the vicinity of a scatterer.
 For subsurface point-like defects, the oscillatory dependence of the conductance in a STM-like geometry has been investigated theoretically in Refs.
 4-8.

-Although defects below a metal surface can be "visible" in STM data for up to ten interatomic distances [9,10], the amplitude of the quantum oscillations in the conductance becomes very small with increasing defect depth.
-An effective way to enhance the STM sensitivity to such oscillation effects is to use a superconducting tip [11].
-In Ref.
-12, using a low-temperature STM with normal metal tungsten tips and superconducting niobium tips, the formation of electron standing waves near surface defects and step edges on a Au (111) surface have been observed.
-It was demonstrated that the amplitude of conductance oscillations is significantly enhanced when a superconducting tip is used, and when the applied bias |eV| is close to the gap energy Δ_0 of the superconductor.
+Although defects below a metal surface can be "visible" in STM data for up to ten interatomic distances, 9,10 the amplitude of the quantum oscillations in the conductance becomes very small with increasing defect depth.
+An effective way to enhance the STM sensitivity to such oscillation effects is to use a superconducting tip.
+11 In Ref.
+12, using a low-temperature STM with normal metal tungsten tips and superconducting niobium tips, the formation of electron standing waves near surface defects and step edges on the Au (111) surface has been observed.
+It was demonstrated that the amplitude of conductance oscillations is significantly enhanced when a superconducting tip is used and the applied bias |eV| is close to the gap energy Δ_0 of the superconductor.

-The investigation of various defects in superconductors with STM is of interest by itself.
+The STM investigation of various defects in superconductors is of interest in itself.
 For example, in Ref.
 13 a bound state near a magnetic Mn adatom on the surface of superconducting Nb was observed by STM.
 The effect of single Zn defects on the superconductivity in high- T_c superconductors was investigated in Ref.
-14, and the manifestation of d-wave symmetry of the order parameter was observed in the quasibound state near the defect.
+14, and the manifestation of d-wave symmetry of the order parameter was observed in a quasibound state near the defect.

-The listed reasons define the interest of theoretical investigations on the conductance of normal metal-superconductor (NS) tunnel contacts of small lateral size, in the vicinity of which a single defect is placed.
+For the reasons listed there is interest in theoretical investigations of the conductance of normal metal-superconductor (NS) tunnel contacts of small lateral size, in the vicinity of which a single defect is placed.
 The authors of Ref.
-15 considered the conductance of a NS contact of finite size at low temperatures and for voltages $|eV| < \Delta_0$ using the tunnelling Hamiltonian approximation.
-They found that, when the radius a of the contact is smaller then the Fermi wave length λ_F , the conductance of a NS point contact becomes $G{ns} = (h/2e^2)G{nn}^2 \sim a^8$, where G{nn} is the conductance of the contact in the normal state [15].
-This dependence is fundamentally different from the result of a quasiclassical theory [16], valid for $a >> \lambda_F$.
+15 considered the conductance of an NS contact of finite size at low temperatures and for voltages $|eV| < \Delta_0$ using the tunneling Hamiltonian approximation.
+They found that when the radius a of the contact is smaller than the Fermi wavelength λ_F , the conductance of an NS point contact becomes $G{ns} = (h/2e^2)G{nn}^2 \sim a^8$, where G{nn} is the conductance of the contact in the normal state.
+This dependence is fundamentally different from the result of a quasiclassical theory, the valid for $a \gg \lambda_F$.

-The conductivity of large $(a >> \lambda_F)$ ballistic NS contacts in the presence of a "planar defect" was investigated theoretically in several papers [21-24].
-In these papers a planar NS structure and a δ -functional potential barrier, playing the role of the defect, have been considered, from which "geometrical" resonances resulted due to combined Andreev and normal reflections.
+The conductivity of large $(a \gg \lambda_F)$ ballistic NS contacts in the presence of a "planar defect" has been investigated theoretically in several papers. ^{21-24} In those papers a planar NS structure and a δ -function potential barrier, playing the role of the defect, have been considered, from which "geometrical" resonances resulted due to combined Andreev and normal reflections.